 Letter to shareholders

 Looking back, 2021 was an outstanding year for Simmons.
-First, and foremost, we delivered record earnings while continuing to navigate the operational challenges associated with the pandemic and the artificial economy created over the past two years.
+First and foremost, we delivered record earnings while continuing to navigate the operational challenges associated with the pandemic and the economy.
 After adjusting to work from home and virtual meetings, we finally were able to return to the office in June after implementing the necessary precautions to ensure the health and well-being of our associates.
-We all welcomed the opportunity to regain some sense of normalcy in our lives and the chance to meet face-to-face rather than staring at them on a screen day-after-day.
+We all welcomed the opportunity to regain some sense of normalcy in our lives and the chance to meet face-to-face rather than staring at a screen day after day.

 While we continue to adjust to life during the pandemic, our support of small businesses continued with our participation in Phase II of the Paycheck Protection Program.
 Combined with our efforts during Phase I, Simmons extended approximately $1.3 billion under the program representing more than 13,400 loans to assist our small business customers.

 The year also brought a resumption to M&A activity, which had been on pause due to the pandemic.
 In June we announced the acquisitions of Landmark Community Bank and Triumph Bancshares, Inc. The opportunity to combine forces with these two successful community banks highly complemented our existing footprint in Tennessee and enhanced our scale in two of our key growth markets – Memphis and Nashville.
 Closing, conversion and integration of both banks were completed in four months.
 Conversion of a single bank is no small task, and the fact that our team simultaneously converted both banks over the same weekend symbolizes our cultural cornerstone of “High Performance.”